The latest leadership statistics emphasize the importance of good leadership and reveal how poor leaders can damage a company.

 The finance industry sees the highest number of female leaders—31%.
 According to female leadership statistics, the healthcare sector comes next at 26%, followed by retail at 25%.
 Women occupy 24% of C-suite roles in the consumer sector and 23% in the industrial, technology, and energy industries.
 Finally, 21% of leaders in the service industry are women.

-10. In North America, the proportion of women in senior management roles is 29%.
+10. In North America, the percentage of women leaders is 33%.

-When looking at the percentage of women in leadership positions worldwide, North America equals the global average rate of 29%.
-Conversely, Africa accounts for the highest percentage of female leaders, with 38% of women in executive positions.
+When looking at the percentage of women in leadership positions worldwide, North America is slightly above the global average rate of 32%.
+Conversely, Africa accounts for the highest percentage of female leaders, with 40% of women in executive positions.

 A recent LinkedIn study has revealed that women who climb to the top of the corporate ladder do so 1.4 years faster than men.
-However, women have significantly smaller chances to reach the top positions than men.
-Women in leadership roles statistics show that for every woman who achieves a leadership role in the first 10 years of her career, 1.8 men do the same.
+However, women have significantly smaller chances to reach the top positions than men: statistics show that for every woman who achieves a leadership role in the first 10 years of her career, 1.8 men do the same.

 Statistics on Effective Leadership